Fertilizer and Weed Control Services

 Step 2 (Summer): Summer fertilization to keep your lawn healthy through the summer.
 Our organic based fertilizer has a low salt index so turf foliar burn is not a problem.
 We will also spot spray with liquid broadleaf weed control to eliminate problem weeds such as dandelions, creeping charlie, wild violets, etc.

 Step 3 (Late Summer/Early Fall Application): This fertilization will help your lawn recover from summer stresses and prepare your lawn for winter by strengthening the roots.
 This is the best time to fertilize!
 We will also spot spray weeds that are present.
 This is also the time when destructive turf insects feed on your lawn.
-We will treat these for FREE if we spot them in your lawn.
-Our competitors normally charge you extra for insect control.

 Step 4 (Late Fall/Winterizer Application): Late fall application of fertilizer and weed control to help winterize your lawn and store nutrients for the spring.
 We apply spot spray for weeds that are present.
 This is a critical time to control broadleaf weeds because they store up large amounts of food reserves in the fall to prepare for the upcoming spring.
 A lawn fertilized and sprayed in the late fall greens up quicker in the spring and has fewer weeds.
 We take extra time to evaluate your lawn during this step to make sure it will thrive next spring.